 20 pts 1.
 Printout of schematic with the values modified so that it is working correctly.
 20 pts 2.
 Plots of Vo (both rails): (include annotations).
 20 pts 3.
-Plots of current to the load (both rails).
+Plots of current.
 20 pts 4.
-Plot of voltage ripple (both rails).
-(This is seen by zooming in on the graph) 4 pts 5.
-Power dissipated through each component (to make sure that you will not "blow" up a compon ent - r nake sure to check datasheets if necessary or rating values of components).
-16 pts 6.
-Table: Vomin, Vomax, load current, maximum diode current.(+2 each and for both rails)
+Plot of voltage ripple.
+(This is seen by zooming in on the graph) 20 pts 5.
+Table(write this out) & other verification printouts to verify operation: 4 pts Power dissipated through each component (to make sure that you will not "blow" up a component - make sure to check datasheets if necessary or rating values of components).
+4 pts Relevant internal currents to verify correct operation.
+12 pts V{Omin} , V{Omax} , I_L (load current to verify correct operation).